epsilonrt/piduino/README.md

 * Creation of database model and addition of all variants of Raspberry Pi, Nano Pi Neo, Neo2, Neo Plus 2, M1, M1 Plus.
 * Creation of SoC access layers for Broadcom BCM283X and AllWinner Hx.
 * Creating `gpio` and` pinfo` utilities
+* Passing iomap in C++

 The rest of the things to do:

-- Cleaning the architecture detection
+* Cleaning the architecture detection
-- Passing iomap in C++
-- Creating a purely virtual class IoDevice
+* Creating a purely virtual class IoDevice
+* analogWrite() Software PWM feature
-- Serial Port API
+* Serial Port API
-- I2C Bus API
+* I2C Bus API
-- SPI Bus API
+* SPI Bus API
-- Emulation setup () and loop () with management of the passage in daemon mode
+* Emulation setup () and loop () with management of the passage in daemon mode
-- Update README
+* Update README
-- Arduino Classes (String ....)
+* Arduino Classes (String ....)
-- Man Pages for Utilities
+* Man Pages for Utilities
-- Tool for managing the database of cards under Qt
+* Tool for managing the database of cards under Qt
-- Database Doxygen Documentation
+* Database Doxygen Documentation
-- Creating a web page
+* Creating a web page

 ## Dependencies